 - 3% of compensation for the initial period,

 - 4% for the plan year following the initial period,

 - 5% for the next plan year, and

 - 6% for the years that follow.

-2. ADP safe harbor matching contributions: Matching contributions made for an employee for satisfying the safe harbor requirement under IRC Section 401(k)(12) should, for each level of an employee’s deferral, be greater than or equal to the matching contribution under the following formula:
+2. ADP safe harbor matching contributions: Matching contributions made for an employee for satisfying the safe harbor requirement under IRC Section 401(k)(12) should, for each level of an employee’s deferral, be at least:

 - 100% of elective contributions that do not exceed 3% of compensation, plus